 3. A great place to learn Spanish

-Apart from organizing your tour to Machu Picchu, there are plenty of other reasons to come here.
+Apart from organising your tour to Machu Picchu, there are plenty of other reasons to come here.
 There are of course the vegan restaurants mentioned above, but there are also yoga and spiritual centres, shops and markets to stock up on your alpaca wardrobe and plenty of sights in Cuzco and around.
 Like Sucre in Bolivia, this is a place people come to for a few days and stay for months on end.

 San Blas is a great place to be based and the whole barrio brims over with all of the above.
 Located opposite The Green Point, yet another cool vegan restaurant, San Blas Spanish School has a pleasant and laid back atmosphere.
 They offer both private and group classes, as well as accommodation in the area.
 Spend your morning studying and your afternoon exploring.